jeremy-shannon/jeremy-shannon.github.io/_posts/2017-06-09-didi-challenge-pt1.md

 This brings us to only a few days before the competition deadline, and it's what I threw together in those last few days that I plan to share in Part 2.
 Stay tuned!

-*Feel free to skip ahead and [check out the code on GitHub](https://github.com/jeremy-shannon/ROS-examples) if you want, though!*
+*Feel free to skip ahead and [check out the code on GitHub](https://github.com/jeremy-shannon/ROS-examples) if you want (you'll be missing out on all my charm, though).*